wing5wong/artisan-whs-static/source/_events/2021-04-10_bookings-close-5pm-tuesday-13-april-student-achievement-conferences.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-BOOKINGS CLOSE at 5.00pm on Tuesday 13 April, the evening before the interviews.
+**BOOKINGS CLOSE at 5.00pm TODAY**, Tuesday 13 April, the evening before the interviews.

 Any queries or difficulties in booking your appointment times please phone 349 0177 after the Easter Break.
 School resumes back on Wednesday, 7 April.